bnb-chain/tokens-info/PULL_REQUEST_TEMPLATE.md

 2. Uploade your logo in your folder

-- [ ] Filename in the `lowercase` format
+- [ ] Filename in the `uppercase` format with suffix
 - [ ] Image format: `png`
 - [ ] Image size: `256 by 256 px`

 3. Upload a json file for additional info.
-File name is your token symbol in the `lowercase` format
+File name is your token symbol in the `uppercase` format with suffix

 * `asset` must be your token's symbol
 * `asserMap` must be your token's symbol without suffix